phenomenalpotato/aws-modernization-with-trendmicro-devsecops/content/60_Container_Image_Assurance/_index.ee.md

 {{% notice warning %}}
 <p style='text-align: left;'>
 Amazon EKS doesn't maintain the manifests used in the following procedures.
 The recommended way to install Calico on Amazon EKS is by using the Calico Operator instead of these manifests.
-But as this is a ephemeral enviroment to us to learn we will use this manifests.
+But as this is an ephemeral environment for us to learn we will use these manifests.
 </p>
 {{% /notice %}}